bootgly/bootgly/README.md

 ## 💖 Sponsorship

-I'm devote my time and energy to this project, but isn't sustainable if I don't have a minimum source of financial income.
-If you like this project or depend on it for your stack to work, consider sponsoring it.
+A lot of time and energy is devoted to this project.
+To accelerate your growth, if you like this project or depend on it for your stack to work, consider sponsoring it.

 Your sponsorship will keep this project always **up to date** with **new features** and **improvements** / **bug fixes**.